Tuning a trumpet by ear, using another instrument or tuning fork, can be quite difficult. Especially for beginning trumpeters.

 There are two kinds of slides on a trumpet: the valve slides and the tuning slide.

 The three valve slides both help produce the sound a trumpet makes and adjust the pitch of the notes.
-The first slide lowers the highest not a step, the second lowers it half a step and the third is used for notes in a lower register.
+The first slide lowers the highest note a step, the second lowers it half a step and the third is used for notes in a lower register.
+If your trumpet sounds muffled, one of the first things to check are the valves.

 The tuning slide is used to change the tuning of the instrument (as you should already know, if you read this article).
 You push it in or pull it out to change the tuning.